 Director of Lund Trust

-Andrew leads Peter and Lisbet’s personal giving through Lund Trust, Arcadia's sister charity.
+Andrew leads on strategy and grant-making for Lund Trust, our sister-charity.
 He previously worked for Cripplegate Foundation, a charitable trust in North London.
-Andrew has an MA in Aegean archaeology and an MSc in Philanthropy, Grantmaking and Social Investment.
+Andrew has an MA in Aegean Archaeology and an MSc in Philanthropy, Grantmaking and Social Investment.

 Chief Operating Officer